About Julia Gregson

 Orion published my first novel, THE WATER HORSE, in 2005.
 I rode a horse across Wales to do the research- a wonderful experience- and then went to Istanbul and Scutari where the rest of the novel is set.

 Writing EAST OF THE SUN and MONSOON SUMMER involved three research trips to India, A great highlight.

 I’m married, have one daughter and four stepchildren and live in Monmouthshire with two chickens, two rescue ponies, and a collie called Jellybean

-2010 Winner of the prestigious Prince Maurice Prize
+2010 Winner of The Prince Maurice prize for Literary Love Stories

 2009 Romantic novelist of the Year.